-2. Climbing Moon hill with the kids
+2. Climbing Moon hill with the kids in Yangshuo

 Steps after steps, steeper and steeper.
 But we all made it!
 And thanks to the effort you need to put into it, there weren’t that many other people on the track.
 We were rewarded with beautiful views and a great deal of smugness.

 Afterwards we treated ourselves with some Italian food with a view at Luna restaurant, located at Yangshuo Village Inn, the sister establishment of Yangshuo Mountain Retreat.

 Moon hill village seemed to be crowded with coach tourists, but there are beautiful nooks and corners if you take a step off from the main stretch.
 If you want to dress up in imperial gear and have your photo taken with the Moon hill as a back drop, that can be done, too.

 Spectacle is the best, if not only word to describe Sanjie Liu light show, directed by Zhang Yimou, the creative mind behind the opening ceremony of the Beijing Olympics.
 The Li river and the magnificent karst mountains form the stage and the background and a staggering number of performers (human and animal) are involved in the show.
 The narration is in Chinese but it didn’t bother us, the action on “stage” is captivating in itself.
 It’s great for kids – they got “wowed” by so many things in the show and only one fell asleep.
 It doesn’t surprise me that it gets full night after night.
 Well, it does, but so many things in China do.
 If you are visiting in the cooler nights, bring all the warm clothes and scarves you have with you.